gift-surg/NSoL/README.md

 # NumericalSolver

-This software package provides the implementation of a collection of different numerical solvers developed in support of various research-focused toolkits within the [GIFT-Surg](http://www.gift-surg.ac.uk/) project.
+This software package provides the implementation of a collection of different numerical solvers developed in support of various research-focused toolkits within the [GIFT-Surg][giftsurg] project.

 Implemented solvers include
 * **Primal-Dual Methods** as described in [[Chambolle and Pock, 2010]](https://link.springer.com/article/10.1007/s10851-010-0251-1)